This post explores how to design meaningful icebreakers that meet gifted and talented students’ academic and social-emotional needs.

 It’s not that you don’t have things to say.
 It’s not that you hate people.
 (Well, maybe sometimes you do.)
 It’s the fear of what other kids might say as you bare some part of your self that freezes you now.
 Will you get called a dork or a freak?
 And why are we doing this frivolous, weird stuff anyway?

-Icebreakers that lack connection to curriculum, to kids’ interests, and to regular classroom practice can sometimes be a big part of the problem.
+Icebreakers that lack connection to advanced curriculum, to gifted students’ interests, and to regular classroom practice can sometimes be a big part of the problem.

 How can we break the ice in ways that really let the classroom warm up–while also engaging gifted students’ academic interests?
 Share your ideas below.